davidrapan/ha-solarman/readme.md

 ```
 Which provides informantion about how long it is since last update (with resolution of seconds).
 Maybe it will be useful for some, but since the stability of the polling improved a lot it's not really needed.

-## 💡 Tips and Tricks

-If you are not living in a place where is energy cost calculated as sum of all three phases (e.g. Germany) but living in a place where is energy cost calculated for each phase individualy (e.g. Czechia) in a three-phase systems then set the Zero Export value to at least 100 W. You will save some money! 😉

 ## 🔨 Installation